Sunday, August 23, 2026

 Hint 1tap to reveal

-It was introduced in the Hoenn region (Generation 3).
+It was introduced in the Unova region (Generation 5).

 Hint 2tap to reveal